Getting Started: Alberta Welding Examiner

 NOTE: The following information is for candidates following AB-94 Welding Examiner Syllabus (Edition 2).

-- Papers #1 and #3: Welding Fundamentals Course
+- Papers 1 and 2: ASME-AWS Codes and Standards Welding Fundamentals Course

 After a Welding Examiner candidate has successfully completed the four (4) examination papers, satisfactory eye examination results (20/30 correctable vision) must be submitted to the Administrator before a Welding Examiner certificate of competency will be issued.
 The candidate’s eye examination results shall be determined by an ophthalmologist, optometrist, or other recognized professional and the eye examination conducted within a period of one (1) year of submission to the Administrator.